leonaero/zapier-app/README.md

 # zapier-app

 This is the Leon application for Zapier platform.

 # Contributing

 You are more than welcome to create triggers and searches.
 Fork the repo and run commands below.

 ```
 yarn install
+yanr make-world
 yarn dev
 ```